 Currently, Levinson will direct Art Linson's "What Just Happened'" starring Robert DeNiro.
 Linson is the veteran producer of such films as "The Untouchables" and "Fight Club."
 The script, based on Linson's autobiographical Hollywood tell-all book, "What Just Happened' Bitter Hollywood Tales from the Front Line," chronicles the ups and downs of a desperate two weeks in the life of a Hollywood producer.
 Schedule for release in 2008.

-All American Speakers is a speakers bureau and booking agency providing information on booking Barry Levinson for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Barry Levinson speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Barry Levinson for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Barry Levinson speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Barry Levinson, an inspirational motivational speaker. bio for Barry Levinson agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Barry Levinson